What is Turnover Tax?

 Yes.
 They are taxed using tax tables for casual workers and daily paid workers.

-Are persons who are employed by foreign missions and international organizations which are exempted from remitting tax under the Diplomatic and Immunities Act supposed to be taxed?
+Are local employees of foreign missions and international organizations which are exempt under the Diplomatic and Immunities Act supposed to be taxed?

 What is VAT?